lloydrichards/edu_golang-playground/task-cli/README.md

 ## Requirements

-Should be able to perform crud operations via a cli on a data file oftasks.
+Should be able to perform crud operations via a cli on a data file of tasks.
 The operations should be as follows:

 ```bash